-These are the southermost areas of Delhi and among the most preferred residential areas in Delhi.
-I have stayed in Saket in a hostel on one occassion, and before that, I lived in a rented room in this area for a long time.
+These are the southernmost areas of Delhi and among the most preferred residential areas in Delhi.
+I have stayed in Saket in a hostel on one occasion, and before that, I lived in a rented room in this area for a long time.
 These residential complexes hide some of the oldest yet least known monuments of Delhi, while the Qutub Minar towers over Mehrauli, which is practically the oldest settlement of Delhi.
-Eventually the road here connects you to Gurgaon.
+Eventually, the road here connects you to Gurgaon.
 So, if you have some business in Gurgaon, then also this is a good area to stay.
-The Yellow Line of Delhi Metro connects these places directly to CP, Chandni Chowk (Old Delhi), New Delhi Railway Station (NDLS), Old Delhi Railway Station (DLI), and also Kashmiri Gate Bus Stand (ISBT).
+The Yellow Line of Delhi Metro connects these places directly to CP, Chandni Chowk (Old Delhi), New Delhi Railway Station (NDLS), Old Delhi Railway Station (DLI), Kashmiri Gate Bus Stand (ISBT) & of course, Gurgaon.

 Nearest Metro Stations: Malviyanagar, Saket, Qutub Minar, Chattarpur

-Local attractions: Qutub Minar, Mehrauli Archeolgical Park, Mehrauli Village, Champa Gali, Garden of Five Senses, Qila Rai Pithora, Jahanpanah
+Nearby Local Attractions: Qutub Minar, Mehrauli Archeolgical Park, Mehrauli Village, Champa Gali, Garden of Five Senses, Qila Rai Pithora, Jahanpanah

-This is practically one of the most affluent neighbourhoods in Delhi, interpersed again with some interesting monuments of Siri, the second city of Delhi.
-Hauz Khas Village, a pedestrianized neighbourhood full of art galleries, boutique shops, cafes, and pubs, is a popular hangouts in the city although signs of excessive commercialization are visible.
-This area also falls on the Yellow Line of Delhi Metro as the one above and is even closer to the center.
+This is practically one of the most affluent neighbourhoods in Delhi, interspersed again with some interesting monuments of Siri, the second city of Delhi.
+Hauz Khas Village, a slick neighbourhood full of art galleries, boutique shops, cafes, and pubs, is a popular hangout in the city although signs of excessive commercialization are now visible.
+This area also falls on the Yellow Line of Delhi Metro as the one above and is even closer to the centre.

 Nearest Metro Stations: Hauz Khas, Green Park

-Local attractions: HKV, Siri Fort & Lake, Humayunpur
+Nearby Local Attractions: Hauz Khas Village, Siri Fort & Lake, Humayunpur

 Nearest Metro Stations: South Ex, AIIMS, Mulchand, Lajpat Nagar

-Local attractions: Siri Fort Auditorium, India Habitat Center, Shahpur Jat, Masjid Moth, Kotla Mubarakpur Complex, Nizamuddin, Humayun’s Tomb etc.
+Nearby Local Attractions: Siri Fort Auditorium, India Habitat Center, Shahpur Jat, Masjid Moth, Kotla Mubarakpur Complex, Nizamuddin, Humayun’s Tomb etc.